nikita-skobov/monorepo-git-tools/README.md

 # used for: git pull $remote_repo when doing
 # git split in
 remote_repo="https://github.com/myname/myrepo"

+# instead of pulling remote_repo from HEAD,
+# it can pull from a specific branch instead
+remote_branch="feature/X"

 # used for the branch name that gets output.
 # also, if `remote_repo` is NOT provided,